NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Asmodeus - Minor Curse.md

-**Minor Curse** Asmodeus's flames burn you with great malice.
+Asmodeus's flames burn you with great malice.
 You gain weakness 5 to fire.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*